a-b-street/osm2lanes/README.md

 # osm2lanes

+**Important**: This repository is archived and unmaintained.
+Work continues instead with [osm2streets](https://github.com/a-b-street/osm2streets).
+Please file issues there.
+(This repository was an experimental rewrite of the lane parsing logic, but we never successfully cutover higher-level projects to using it.
+The [lane parsing](https://github.com/a-b-street/osm2streets/tree/main/osm2streets/src/lanes/classic.rs) logic lives on in osm2streets.)

 This project transforms OpenStreetMap tags to a specification of lanes on a street.
 Start with the [web demo](https://a-b-street.github.io/osm2lanes) ([Source](#web-demo)).